Bravely Default II: Reception

 The game received generally positive reviews upon release.
 IGN's Seth Macy commended the game for continuing the battle and Job systems from the previous titles, its customization and strategy, and its tough but rewarding boss battles.
-However, he expresses disappointment in the sidequests and dungeon designs.
+However, he expressed disappointment in the sidequests and dungeon designs.
 GameSpot's Steve Watts lamented some of the changes to the battle system, chiefly the removal of automated battles, thus making grinding more arduous.
 Game Informer's Daniel Tack expressed similar praise for the battle and Job systems and found the experience fulfilling overall, but formulaic to the point of being dull at points.
 RPGamer's Anna Marie Privitere singled out the lack of a quest log and the imbalance of some Job classes as negatives, but overall concluded that Bravely Default II was her favorite game in the series thus far.

 The game's presentation was generally praised by outlets.
 Macy called the visuals "jaw-droppingly beautiful" while adding that "the upgrade to the Switch has lost a little of their charm from the tiny worlds of the 3DS, and each location is stunning in HD".
 Watts expressed similar praise, adding "anytime I got access to a new job, I would immediately play dolls with my four heroes, seeing each of their unique looks in the new outfits".
 Tack called the visuals "all over the place," pointing out the contrast between some that were "quite picturesque and memorable" with strong lighting, and others that were "drab caves, earthy sprawls, and undercityscapes," concluding that the overworlds were merely to serve as a backdrop for enemy encounters.
 Privitere praised the "lush environments ranging from grasslands to deserts and icy valleys to volcanic mountain heights".
 However, she commented that the chibi-styled character models, while not unattractive, were not quite so distinct compared to similar smaller-scale titles on the Nintendo Switch.